kappelmann/engaging-large-scale-functional-programming/resources/cyp_integration/README.md

-# UNO
+# CYP Integration

-This exercise lets students finish the implmentation of a UNO game framework and implement their own UNO strategies.
+This is an exemplary integration of automated [CYP](https://github.com/lukasstevens/cyp) proof checking in Tasty.
-Instructions can be found [here](instructions.pdf), exercise H6.1.
+Note that CYP in particular needs to be added to [stack.yaml](stack.yaml).

 ## Requirements